 Drying dreadlocks is super important, probably one of the most important things to know about dreads.
 If you do not dry dreads fully they will start to smell mildew (like washing that's been left in the washing machine).
 Please maintenance page for tips of drying.

 What if I work in a dirty job, will I be ok to wash more often?

 If you work in a dirty environment eg; bulder.
 We recommend you still try to wash them around every 4 weeks if you can, if you need to wash more often try to not wash more than once a week.
 However be aware the more you wash dreads the more fluffy they become and the more shrinkage will occur.
 Therfore we stress its very important to palm roll after each wash and as often as you can.
 You may want to make sure you commit to maintenece sessions every 3 months for the first 12 months.

-What if my hair in thin?
+What if my hair is thin?

 We will usually be able to use hair extensions to thicken out your hair, your dreads will thicken out over the first 12-18 months anyway.
-However extensions allow you to have full dreads from day 1.
+However extensions allow you to have full dreads from day one.

 I am very experienced with hair fall and I want the best for all my clients hair, therefore I will always make sure the sections for your dreads will be healthy long term, I will always make sure the sections can hold the hair extensions and remain thick & healthy.
-If you believe you have thin hair or bolding spots on your scalp, please tell us (& send pic) on your enquiry form so that I can make sure I feel your hair is strong and thick enough to withstand dreadlocks long term.
+If you believe you have thin hair or bolding spots on your scalp, please tell me (& send pic) on your enquiry so that I can make sure I feel your hair is strong and thick enough to withstand dreadlocks long term.

 Foxylocks dreadlocks will not be accountable for any damage caused by the advise given on this page.
 This is all knowledge aquired over many years of experience...